-“For the first-time visitor”
+“Best Great Wall for the first-time visitor”

 Draped over a great mountain pass, Juyongguan is one of the closest sections to Beijing – just 31 miles.
 This popular section was built during the Ming Dynasty over the 5th century ruins of a previous wall.
 Due to its important strategic location, it has been restored frequently over the years.
 Traversing a huge valley, the wall is easily accessible by most people as it does not require any step-climbing – just simply walk on and walk as far as you like!

-“For the hikers and adventurers”
+“Best Great Wall for the hikers and adventurers”